 Start here before project design begins.
 Salt Lake County's Watershed Planning & Restoration Program provides technical information and guidance to ensure that stream-related projects are designed properly.
 Incorrect installations can aggravate existing problems or cause new problems downstream.

 Salt Lake County Flood Control Permit

-Work that occurs within 20 ft (6.1 meters) of the top of the channel bank of flood control facilities (this includes most streams in the county) will require a Flood Control Permit, per Title 17 of the Salt Lake County Code of Ordinances.
+Work that occurs within 20 feet (6.1 meters) of the top of the channel bank of any "flood control facility" (which includes most streams in Salt Lake County) will require a Flood Control Permit, per Title 17 of the Salt Lake County Code of Ordinances.

 State Stream Alteration Permit

 Any work that will alter the bed or banks of a natural stream in Utah must obtain written authorization from the State Engineer.
 Projects may also require additional permitting from the U.S. Army Corps of Engineers.

 Work along the banks of the Jordan River may require a Sovereign Lands General Permit.

 Salt Lake City residents may also need a Riparian Permit, per the Salt Lake City Ordinance Riparian Corridor Overlay District (RCO).